 • Description: Indicates behavior of e-mail template in the Ticket E-Mail Editor when another e-mail is quoted, i.e. forwarded or replied to.
-Often used to place the signature correctly.

 • Description: Sets maximum licenses single user can use (e.g., logging in from different browsers).
 By default this value is not restricted.